GustavoRodrigue-s/good-notes/README.md

 <div>
   <h2>Architecture</h2>
   <p>
     An organized and architected project makes your code more readble, scalable and maintainable.
 I "suffered" a lot until understood that i need an achitecture.
-For these reasons i used the MVC (Model View Controller), factory and observer pattern.
+For these reasons i used the <strong>MVC</strong> (Model View Controller), <strong>factory</strong> and <strong>observer</strong> pattern.
   </p>
   <p>
     <code>M</code> The model is an entity representation, responsible for storing business rules and database queries.